PKGaspi/AsepriteScripts/README.md

 ### Export Layers

-An easy and fast way of exporting every layer of a sprite into individual sprites.
+Have your sprite with multiple layers you want to be exported individually.
+Execute the script and your layers will export in separate files.
+Hidden layers are also exported.

 **Usage:**

+Have your sprite with multiple layers you want to be exported individually.
-Export your sprite layers in separate files.
+Execute the script and your layers will export in separate files.
 Hidden layers are also exported.

 **Options:**